The Brown Bunny: Production and release

 For the film's promotion, a trailer was released featuring a split screen in the style of Andy Warhol's Chelsea Girls, depicting on one side of the screen a single point-of-view-shot of a driver on a country road, and the other side various scenes from the end of the film featuring Chloë Sevigny.
 Neither side of the screen had any audio tracks attached, although the song "Milk and Honey" by folk singer Jackson C. Frank played over the trailer's duration.

-Themes
+Themes and analysis

-Gallo, a political conservative and teetotaler, has stated that he views The Brown Bunny as "a celebration of America that is virulently anti-drug and anti-pornography."
-Randy Kennedy of The New York Times wrote that the film's "sex scene does seem like the antithesis of pornography.
-The camera and microphones are so close to the characters that the familiar sense of voyeuristic distance is impossible to maintain."
+Gallo, a conservative and teetotaler, has stated that he views The Brown Bunny as "a celebration of America that is virulently anti-drug and anti-pornography."
+The film explores themes of masculinity, depression, loneliness, social alienation, romantic love, and self-esteem.